A topic from the subject of Organic Chemistry in Chemistry.

 Step-by-step Procedure:

-2. Place the pellet in the spectrometer: Insert the KBr pellet into the sample holder of the spectrometer.
+2. Place the pellet in the spectrometer: Carefully insert the KBr pellet into the sample holder of the IR spectrometer.
+Ensure the pellet is properly aligned and secured.

-3. Record the spectrum: Scan the sample over a range of infrared frequencies (typically 4000-400 cm-1) and record the intensity of absorption at each frequency.
+3. Record the spectrum: Follow the instructions specific to your IR spectrometer to record the spectrum.
+A background spectrum (of just the KBr pellet) should be recorded first to correct for any absorption from the KBr itself.
+The instrument will typically scan over a range of infrared frequencies (typically 4000-400 cm-1) and record the intensity of absorption at each frequency.

-4. Identify the functional groups: The absorption peaks in the spectrum correspond to specific functional groups in the organic compound.
+4. Identify the functional groups: Analyze the resulting spectrum.
+Absorption peaks correspond to specific vibrational modes of functional groups within the molecule.
+Compare the observed peaks to known characteristic absorption frequencies.
 Common functional groups and their characteristic absorption frequencies include:

 - C-H stretching (2850-3000 cm-1)